-BIOL 1124 Plant Biology 4 cr.
-Sem: S 3 Lec./2 Lab Hrs./week This course is a survey of botany to include the fundamental structure and function of plants and their economic importance.
+BIOL 1124 Plant Biology

+This course is a survey of botany to include the fundamental structure and function of plants and their economic importance.
 This course introduces the student to the basics of plant biology including plant diversity, structure, physiology, metabolism, reproduction, genetics, evolution and ecology.
 A lab fee is required.